 Cell Therapy for Chronic Bronchitis

-In the case of bronchitis, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and in the patient’s blood.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
-After being extracted from the patient’s body, they are isolated and reintroduced to the patient intravenously or through the use of a nebulizer.
+In the case of bronchitis, autologous cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and in the patient’s blood.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+After being extracted from the patient’s body, they are isolated and reintroduced to the patient intravenously.
 The treatment is minimally invasive, typically an outpatient procedure, and performed in a clinical setting under the supervision of a medical professional.

-If you have exhausted conventional medical treatments and are looking for alternatives, stem cell treatment may be a viable option for you.
-If you or a loved one is interested in cell therapy for lung disease, contact the Lung Institute to learn more or call (800) 729-3065.
+If you have exhausted conventional medical treatments and are looking for alternatives, cellular therapy may be a viable option for you.
+If you or a loved one is interested in cell therapy for lung disease, contact the Lung Institute to learn more or call 888-745-6697.